GerritCodeReview/plugins_multi-site/DESIGN.md

 In theory, one could keep a single code-base to manage both approaches, however the result would be very complicated and difficult to configure and install.
-Having two more focussed plugins, one for high availability and another for multi-site, allows us to have a simpler, more usable experience, both for developers of the plugin and for the Gerrit administrators using it.
+Having two more focused plugins, one for high availability and another for multi-site, allows us to have a simpler, more usable experience, both for developers of the plugin and for the Gerrit administrators using it.